 Like any business owner I needed to grow, so I wanted to put on senior people who could share the load and help me expand my business.
 However, while great staff can grow your business, bad staff can sink your business just as fast.

 When I went back and did a post-mortem of where I went wrong with employing my “best” staff member, I began to see the critical mistakes I made.
 I am going to share these mistakes with you and also the tips that you should follow when recruiting key staff for your business.

-Never employ someone who is 80% of what you want.
-I thought I could turn that 20% that was missing into the 100% I needed.
-If you are not 100% sure about a person, don’t employ them.
+Never employ someone who is 80 percent of what you want.
+I thought I could turn that 20 percent that was missing into the 100 percent I needed.
+If you are not 100 percent sure about a person, don’t employ them.
 Be patient and keep looking.

 I also accepted other references from people who were his friends.
 What else would you expect them to say but give a glowing reference to one of their mates?
 Also be very cautious when potential candidates tell you not to contact certain past employers.
 Alarm bells should go off in your head when you are told this.

 Great business owners who run thriving businesses tend to rely on “gut feel” or intuition when running their business.
 From recruiting staff to picking trends in the market place, such business owners exhibit a certain gut feel and trust their instincts when making key decisions.
 I had a gut feeling that things were not quite right about this candidate, but I ignored the little voice inside my head.

 While my candidate exhibited all the right qualities and said all the right things during the interviews, I just had a feeling I couldn’t quite explain.
 Things seemed too good to be true about his responses and the claims he made about how good he was and what he had done in past jobs.